-This will not lead to a money grab by the taxing districts.
 Taxing districts are still restrained by I-747 which limits the increase in their property tax budget to not exceed 1% more than they collected in the prior year plus increases generated from new construction built within their district plus increases in State assessed values within their district.
 Voted upon property tax measures are outside the 1% limitation and can have a far greater impact on the amount of taxes that you pay.

-Taking a look at property values annually will help eliminate the sometimes huge spikes in value increases that occur when property is revalued every fourth year.
+Taking a look at property values annually helps eliminate the sometimes huge spikes in value increases that occur when property is revalued every fourth year.
 Large increases in assessed values typically lead to large increases in property taxes.
 This is due to the shift that occurs when only a portion of values are adjusted to reflect market value while others are paying on three or four year old values as well as the fact that some areas within a revaluation area have experienced greater market appreciation due to their location in relation to other areas of the revaluation area.

 Two critical components of an annual revaluation cycle are to have a computer assisted mass appraisal process in place as well as a digital parcel layer for the County.
-Okanogan County has invested money over the past 10 years to create both.
+Okanogan County has invested money over the past years to create both.
 These are critically important tools to have in an annual process.

 Okanogan County Assessor